-A. A school district or state-chartered charter school may prepare and submit to the department a fine arts education program plan in accordance with guidelines issued by the department.
+A. A local school board may prepare and submit to the department of education a fine arts education program plan in accordance with guidelines issued by the state board.

 B. At a minimum, the plan shall include the fine arts education programs being taught, the ways in which the fine arts are being integrated into the curriculum and an evaluation component.